 Purpose

-Adoption programs establish permanent family relationships for children in need of permanency, and increase the well-being, functioning, and stability of children, birth parents, adoptive families, and adopted individuals.
+Adoption services establish permanent family relationships for children in need of permanency and increase the well-being, functioning, and stability of children, birth parents, adoptive families, and adopted individuals.

 Definition

-Adoption programs provide services which may include: providing information about adoption, assessments, home studies, training, counseling, support, preparation, matching, placement, and post-placement/post-adoption services to facilitate permanent caring relationships within families for children and youth.
+Adoption services may include: adoption information and education, recruitment, assessments, home studies, training, counseling, support, preparation, matching, placement, advocacy, referral, and post-placement/post-adoption services to facilitate permanent caring relationships within families for children and youth.

 Interpretation: Organizations should be familiar with the relevant legal requirements of the Indian Child Welfare Act (ICWA), which governs state proceedings involving American Indian and Alaska Native children.
-To ensure compliance with ICWA, organizations must have established procedures for determining if children are members or eligible for membership in a federally recognized tribe, include tribal representatives throughout all aspects of service delivery in cases to which ICWA applies, and collaborate with local child welfare agencies to determine their role in the context of tribal-state child welfare agreements, ICWA, and any relevant state laws pertaining specifically to Indian child welfare.
+To ensure compliance with ICWA, organizations must have established procedures for determining if children are members or eligible for membership in a federally recognized tribe, include tribal representatives throughout all aspects of service delivery in cases where ICWA applies, and collaborate with local child welfare agencies to determine their role in the context of tribal-state child welfare agreements, ICWA, and any relevant state laws pertaining specifically to Indian child welfare.

+Note:

-Note: COA’s standards are written to encompass best practices associated with all types of adoption and include standards for services provided to all members of the adoption triad.
-COA’s standards are designed to be used by programs that provide some or all of the services in an adoption and programs that provide services to some or all members of the adoption triad.
-In particular, COA recognizes that some programs focus primarily on providing home studies, training, and/or post-adoption services, and that services in foster care adoptions can be limited based on the service delivery model structured by the public agency.
-Some standards include an option of “not-applicable” but many standards are written to be inclusive of all types of adoption programs so that at least one or more elements of the standard are applicable.
+COA Accreditation standards are written to encompass best practices for all adoption types, services for all members of the adoption triad, and organizations that address either some or all services in the adoption process.
+COA Accreditation recognizes that some organizations only provide home studies, training, and/or post-adoption services, and that services for foster care adoptions may be limited due to the involvement of the public agency.
+Some standards include an option of “not-applicable” when needed, but many standards are written to address various adoption program models and services where at least one or more of the elements of the standard applies.

-Note: Home study programs will complete AS 1, AS 2, AS 6, AS 12, and AS 13.
+Note: Home study programs will complete AS 1, AS 2, AS 7, AS 13, AS 14, and AS 15.

-Post-placement/post-adoption programs will complete AS 1, AS 2, AS 11, AS 12, and AS 13.
+Post-placement/post-adoption programs will complete AS 1, AS 2, AS 12, AS 13, AS 14, and AS 15.

-Foster-to-adopt programs will complete all of FKC and AS 5, AS 6, AS 7, AS 8, AS 9, AS 11, and AS 12.
+Foster-to-adopt programs will complete all of FKC and AS 6, AS 7, AS 8, AS 9, AS 10, AS 12, AS 13, and AS 14.

-Child-focused recruitment programs will be reviewed under AS 1, AS 2, AS 3, AS 4, AS 5, AS 8, and AS 9 only.
-Child-focused recruitment is an intensive and tailored recruitment strategy designed to identify adults to serve as a placement resource for a specific child or youth in need of permanent placement.
-Recruitment efforts consider relatives, friends, school personnel, coaches, and current or past caregivers who have had a committed, caring relationship with the child or youth as well as other individuals in the community who may be a good match based on the child or youth’s background, needs, and strengths.
-The child-focused recruitment plan is child- or youth-centered and tailored to their unique needs, preferences, and circumstances.
+Child-focused recruitment programs will complete AS 1, AS 2, AS 3, AS 4, AS 5, AS 8, and AS 9.

+Child-focused recruitment is a child-centered, intensive, and tailored recruitment strategy designed to identify a permanent placement resource for a specific child or youth based on their unique needs, preferences, and circumstances.
+Recruitment efforts consider relatives, friends, school personnel, coaches, current or past caregivers, and other individuals who have had a committed, caring relationship with the child or youth or who may be a good match based on the child or youth’s background, needs, and strengths.
 Common models of child-focused recruitment include Wendy’s Wonderful Kids® and Extreme Recruitment® .